Filipanderssondev/Monitoring_of_virtual_machines/README.md

 ### Deploy Prometheus

-If you want to assign port 9090 to Prometheus, be aware that this port is already occupied on Rocky Linux by a system-service called *cockpit*:
+If you want to assign port 9090 to Prometheus, be aware that this port may already be occupied on Rocky Linux by a system-service called *cockpit*:
 ```
 sudo ss -tunlp | grep 9090
 ```